ocaml-community/awesome-ocaml/README.md

 - [Real World OCaml](https://realworldocaml.org/) by Y. Minsky, A. Madhavapeddy and J. Hickey - Functional programming for the masses.
 - [Unix System Programming in OCaml](http://ocamlunix.forge.ocamlcore.org/) by X. Leroy and D. Rémy – Introduction to Unix system programming, with an emphasis on communications between processes.
+- [OCaml from the Very Beginning](http://ocaml-book.com/) by J. Whitington - OCaml from the Very Beginning will appeal both to new programmers, and experienced programmers eager to explore functional languages such as OCaml.

 ## Online Courses